apache/beam/playground/terraform/README.md

 [More about A records in DNS](https://support.google.com/a/answer/2579934?hl=en)

 # Deploy Playground to Kubernetes:
-1. Run the following command to authenticate in the Docker registry
+1. Run the following command to authenticate in the Docker registry:
 ```
  gcloud auth configure-docker `chosen_region`-docker.pkg.dev
 ```
-2. Run the following command to authenticate in GKE
+2. Run the following command to authenticate in GKE:
 ```
 gcloud container clusters get-credentials --region `chosen_location` `gke_name` --project `project_id`
 ```